shagene/wordle-wramble/APP_DOC.md

 - ✅ Home Page: A welcoming "Wordle Wramble" splash screen with big buttons for playing, adding words, viewing progress, and sharing.
 - 🔄 Add Words Page: A colorful form to input words and hints, with a playful "Save" button.
 - ✅ Game Page: The main play area with scrambled letters, drop zones, and feedback animations.
-- ⏱️ Progress Page: A star-themed dashboard showing mastered words and practice areas.
+- ✅ Progress Page: A star-themed dashboard showing mastered words, achievements, and progress statistics.

 ### 3.2.
 Game Mechanics 🔄
 #### Word Scrambling ✅